 3. Check for unsafe saved passwords

 4. Help protect your Google Account password

 5. Learn about 2-Step Verification

 Report phishing emails

 Important: When you manually move an email into your Spam folder, Google receives a copy of the email and any attachments.
-Google may analyze these emails and attachments to help protect our users from spam and abuse.
+Google may analyse these emails and attachments to help protect our users from spam and abuse.